Farah Pahlavi: After the Shah's death

-Farah continues to appear at certain international royal events such as the 2004 wedding of Crown Prince Frederik of Denmark, the 2010 wedding of Prince Nikolaos of Greece and Denmark, the 2011 wedding of Albert II, Prince of Monaco, the 2016 wedding of Prince Leka of Albania, the 2023 funeral of Constantine II of Greece, and the 2023 wedding of Crown Prince Hussein of Jordan.
+Farah continues to appear at certain international royal events including the 2004 wedding of Crown Prince Frederik of Denmark, the 2010 wedding of Prince Nikolaos of Greece and Denmark, the 2011 wedding of Albert II, Prince of Monaco, the 2016 wedding of Prince Leka of Albania, the 2023 funeral of Constantine II of Greece, the 2023 wedding of Crown Prince Hussein of Jordan, and the wedding of her granddaughter Iman Pahlavi to Bradley Sherman in 2025.

+2020s

+After the killing of 22-year-old Mahsa Amini while in the custody of Iranian hijab police in 2022, Pahlavi wrote on Instagram that the Islamic Republic regime was “anti-feminist”, and that “once again, a child from Iran lost her life at the hands of anti-Iranian government guards.”
+After the subsequent execution of Iranian protester Mohsen Shekari later that year, she wrote on Twitter: "the bloodthirsty and youth-killing regime of the Islamic Republic took another young man's life in prison this time.
+Mohsen Shekari was only 23 years old and like other young people had no wish but a dignified life, freedom, and prosperity for Iran.”
+That year she also wrote to FIFA president Gianni Infantino, asking him to use the FIFA World Cup as an opportunity to encourage the Iranian government to allow Iranian women and girls into football stadiums in Iran, especially at FIFA games, calling the ban "shameful."

+During the 2025–2026 Iranian protests, Pahlavi was interviewed by Agence France-Presse in Paris, and said that her return to Iran "will take place soon", expressed admiration for protesters and said that "there is no turning back" from the current protests.

+In an interview with AFP after the beginning of the 2026 Iran War, Farah urged the international community to respect the rights of Iranians "to choose their leaders", and said that her son was "in the process of preparing" a transition should the Islamic Republic fall.
+She also described the holiday of Nowruz as a moment that symbolizes an "awakening" to reclaim freedom in Iran.

 Memoir

 In 2003, Farah wrote a book about her marriage to Mohammad Reza entitled An Enduring Love: My Life with the Shah.
 The publication of the former Empress's memoirs attracted international interest.
 It was a best-seller in Europe, with excerpts appearing in news magazines and the author appearing on talk shows and in other media outlets.
 However, opinion about the book, which Publishers Weekly called "a candid, straightforward account" and The Washington Post called "engrossing", was mixed.

 Elaine Sciolino, The New York Timess Paris bureau chief, gave the book a less than flattering review, describing it as "well translated" but "full of anger and bitterness".
 But National Review's Reza Bayegan, an Iranian writer, praised the memoir as "abound[ing] with affection and sympathy for her countrymen."